Knowing how to build a sales funnel from scratch is crucial for any business looking to drive conversions and maximize revenue.

 5. Drive Traffic to Your Landing Page

-You have created an awesome landing page, but all your efforts would be in vain if there is no traffic.
+You have created an awesome landing page, but all your marketing and sales efforts would be in vain if there was no traffic.
 You want more people to see your page and leave their contact information.
 That’s how you are going to generate leads.

 Here are some excellent ways to attract traffic: